the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.8.1 =

+* Removed some instances where deprecated function notices could show in Events Calendar Pro after updating The Events Calendar to 3.8

 = 3.8 =

 * Fixed a bug that caused instances of a recurring event to disappear when recurrence was removed and then added back to an event (thanks to drickard on the forums for the original report!)